Benefits of carpet cleaning

 2. Carpet shampooing

-Carpet shampooing is the original carpet-cleaning method used by professional cleaners.
+Using a carpet shampooer is the original carpet-cleaning method used by professional cleaners.
 In this process, a foamy chemical is distributed on the carpet and scrubbed in with a motorized circular brush.
 This method works best for heavily soiled, low-pile carpet.
 Since no extraction process is involved, the carpet must be thoroughly vacuumed to remove soil and residue.
 Many carpet cleaning professionals recommend steam cleaning as more effective than carpet shampooing.

 3. Carpet dry cleaning